 When you meet with one of our elder law attorneys, we will carefully review your financial situation and decide which strategy or strategies will work best for you.
 Whatever your goal, speaking to an elder law attorney is crucial.
 The more time you have to plan, the better.

 One of the most important aspects of elder law is to protect yourself should you become seriously ill or incapacitated.
 None of us likes to consider what would happen if we are unable to make our own decisions.
 However, planning for incapacity helps you and your loved ones make sure your preferences are followed in a medical emergency.

 We can help you create a healthcare power of attorney, a legal document that states what type of medical care you would like to receive or not receive should you become incapacitated.
-In your health care power of attorney, you can appoint a healthcare agent who will make decisions on your behalf if you are unable to do so.
-The absence of this document often contributes to the need to resort to the court process to help manage a love one’s healthcare.
+In your healthcare power of attorney, you can appoint a healthcare agent who will make decisions on your behalf if you are unable to do so.
+The absence of this document often contributes to the need to resort to the court process to help manage a loved one’s healthcare.

 Guardianship or Conservatorship

 Do you have a loved one who has become disabled, incapacitated, seriously ill, or unable to make informed decisions about their daily life?
 If so, you may be considering how you can help them make decisions and stay healthy.
 You can petition the court to become your loved one’s guardian or conservator.
 When you become a guardian or conservator, you will have the legal authority to make decisions on your loved one’s behalf.
 Our elder law attorneys can help you petition the court for a conservatorship or guardianship and represent you in the court proceedings if there are no other less restrictive methods of providing assistance.